Ramkarthik/kramkarthik.com/src/content/programming/create-an-astro-blog.md

 </Base>
 ```

 Alright, we have fixed pretty much everything.
 The final thing related to SEO that we need to fix is the social image.
 We are using the value of `image` property from the `AppConfig.ts` file everywhere but we don't have that image.
-You can add the image you want to display as preview when sharing links.
+You can add the image you want to display as a preview when sharing links.
 I usually take a screenshot of the homepage and use that.
 Once you choose the image, add it to `public\images\` with the name `social.png` since that's the value of `AppConfig.image`.

 Alright, we are almost there setting up the blog.
 There are a couple more things we need for the blog to be complete.